 The first Chevrolet Corvette was produced in 1953, a pretty two-seater sports car with a powerful engine under the bonnet.
 Compared to contemporary supercars, the Corvette has always been a bit of a bargain - and the more modern models have got some serious performance to back them up as well.
-In fact, the current Corvette Stingray introduced in 2014 is a fantastic car that outperforms almost everything else in its price bracket.
+In fact, our test of the 2021 Corvette Stingray confirmed its status as a drivers’ car that can outperform almost everything else in its price bracket.

 You don’t buy a car like this unless you like to be noticed, so the Corvette Stingray is unashamedly brash to look at.
 That said, the current-generation Stingray, aka the C8, is a huge departure from its ancestors.
 This is largely down to the engine being mounted in the middle of the chassis rather than at the front.

 - 3Chevrolet Corvette - currently readingChevrolet Corvette

 - 5Ford Model TFord Model T

 - 7Tesla Model STesla Model S